adamsilver/fdpb/03-book-a-flight.md

 Dates are notoriously hard[^5].
 Different time zones, formats, delimiters, days in the month, length of a year, daylight savings and on and on.
 It's hard work designing all of this complexity out of an interface.

-Traditionally 3 select boxes are used for dates: one for day, month and year.
-Admittedly, we've just discussed the cons of select boxes, but it must be said, that one of their redeeming qualities is that they stop users from entering wrong information.
-But in the case of dates, this quality isn't redeemable.
-This is because a user can, for example, select *31 February 2017* which is not a valid date.
+Often you'll see sites using 3 select boxes for dates: one for day, month and year.
+Admittedly, we've just discussed the cons of select boxes, but it must be said that one of their redeeming qualities is that they stop users entering wrong information.
+But in the case of dates, even *this* quality doesn't hold treu.
+This is because a user can select an invalid date such as *31 February 2017*.

 ![Select boxes for dates](./images/date-select.png) [https://www.gov.uk/state-pension-age/y/age]

-The other reason select boxes are used is to avoid the problem of formats.
-Some dates start with the month, others with the day.
-Some delimit them with slashes, others with dashes.
-We can't accurately determine the user's intent based on what they enter.
-Therefore, we can't be as forgiving as we would like to be.
+Select boxes are also used to avoid locale and formatting differences.
+Some dates start with month, others with day.
+Some delimit dates with slashes, others with dashes or dots.
+We can't reliably determine the user's intention based on what they enter.
+It's just one of those things.

-But let's step back for a moment.
-Before designing a date component, we need to understand what kind of date users need to enter.
-The Government Digital Services (GDS) talks about this in their Service Manual[^6].
-It says ‘the way you should ask for dates depends on the types of date you’re asking for.'
-There are 3 main types of date.
-We'll step through each, in turn, to see if one of those suits the problem we're trying to solve.
+But we're getting ahead of ourselves.
+As the Goverment Digital Service (GDS) states:

+> “The way you should ask for dates depends on the types of date you’re asking for.”

+Fortunately, GDS has done the hard work for us and they have come up with several types.
+Let's run through the main ones now to see which, if any, applies to this case.

-### Dates from documents
+### Dates From Documents

-GDS says *if you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
-This will make it easier for users to copy it across accurately.* In fact, we followed this guidance to the letter, in chapter 2, for the expiry date field.
-IVE REMOVED THIS FROM CHAP 2 NOW so go into detail.
+> “If you ask for a date exactly as it’s shown on a passport, credit card or similar item, make the fields match the format of the original.
+This will make it easier for users to copy it across accurately.*

-[As far as dates go, an expiry date is one of the easiest to collect from users.
-In short, it's a text box that closely matches the format found on the card itself.
-Making the interface match the format on the card reduces the cognitive burden on the user: they just copy what they see.]

-The field expects users to type a number matching the format found on the card.
-Users simply copy what they see, without needing to think.
-Obvious interfaces are good interfaces.
+The expiry date from “A Checkout Flow” falls under this category perfectly.
+As the expiry date is just 4 characters with an optional slash, we gave users a single text box that matches the expected format.
+Essentially, users just copy with they see.
+Easy.

-### Memorable dates
+### Memorable Dates

-The defacto thinking is that date pickers are always better than typing numbers into a text box.
-For memorable dates, such as date of birth, this is most certainly not true.
-It's arduous having to scroll and click through multiple years and months to find a date, when typing in 6 numbers unassisted is considerably quicker.
+Most people would assume that date pickers are always better than simply typing numbers into a text box.
+In the case of memorable dates, such as date of birth, this just isn't true.
+Scrolling and clicking through several years, and months is arduous in comparison to typing 6 digits unassisted.

-GDS's research shows that 3 *separate* text boxes works best&mdash;one for day, month and year.
-Why 3 boxes?
-Because it solves the formatting issues discussed earlier.
+In this case, you should use three separate text boxes: one for day, month and year.
+Using three separate boxes solves the locale issues discussed earlier.

 ![GDS date of birth](./images/gds-dob.png)